 Steve Budlong was one of the sweetest and most supportive producers I had ever worked with.
 He was also an avid collector of poster art.

-“Popular Culture is really a love of mine,” he once wrote to me.
+“Pop Culture is really a love of mine,” he once wrote to me.
 “Putting all those little bits and moments together that somehow build a collective conscience.”

 We stayed in touch the rest of his life, sharing ideas for documentaries, contacts and life wisdom.
 Steve is the only filmmaker who actually paid me more than the amount I was contracted for.